agentlang-ai/agentlang-docs/docs/language/business-logic/dataflow.md

 ## Result format

-Evaluating a dataflow produce a result-map of the form,
+Evaluating a dataflow produces a result-map of the form,

 ```clojure
 {:status s :result r :message m}